 Of course, context also plays a part, but that’s why tracking things properly is essential.

-To maintain fairness and avoid legal issues down the line, keep a record of employee absence.
-You can use a basic spreadsheet, HR software, or a people management platform like RotaCloud.
+To maintain fairness and avoid legal issues down the line, keep a record of employee absences.
+You can use a basic spreadsheet, HR software, or a workforce management system like RotaCloud.

 In particular, we recommend using a measure like the Bradford Factor to better calculate the impact employee absences have on your business.

-Tracking absences is unlikely in itself to improve attendance (particularly in the long term), but it’s a great starting point to combine with other changes and processes.
+Tracking absence is unlikely in itself to improve employee attendance (particularly in the long term), but it’s a great starting point to combine with other changes and processes.

 2. Set clear expectations